 Since we have changed our model of cooperation with magazines, we receive more orders for iPad applications than ever before.
 That is why we are going to devote one blog article to explain the whole process of ordering of iPad magazine: what happens at the backstage, what we are doing for the publishers, why and where is Apple engaged and what happens when an application with your magazine is ready in the App Store.

-In PressPad, every publisher who decides to cooperate with us, receives an Apple iOS Newsstand application.
-Every magazine receives one application, so if you have three different magazines, you will receive three different applications.
-Win-win.
+In PressPad, every publisher who decides to cooperate with us, buys an Apple iOS Newsstand application.

 EDIT: [April 21st, 2016].
 Disclaimer!
 This information has expired.
 It’s been published in 2013.
 Since that time App Store has changed and so does PressPad.
 We do not offer free plans anymore, however PressPad mobile magazine apps remain affordable for publishers like you.